 An opportunity to study topics that are not offered on a regular basis.
 This course has a 3-hour laboratory component that complements the lecture.
 The specific topics will vary each time the course is taught.
-Note(s): May be repeated for credit if on a different topic.

-BI 275 - Introduction to Biological Research Credits: 1
+BI 275 - Introduction to Biological Research